 When looking to purchase a new service or product what is the first thing that people do?
-Most often they will pull up a browser and type what they’re looking for into Google or other search engine.
+Most often they will pull up a browser and type what they’re looking for into Google or other search engines.
 Those top few results are pivotal in their decision for what happens next.
 If you want to capitalize on the coveted first couple Google results, local business optimization is something you need to consider.
 This strategy is an extremely effective way of marketing to your local consumers at the exact moment that they are looking for your product.
 Many different methods are used to achieve local business optimization, of which some differ from standard SEO practices.

 Consider this example.
 Perhaps a client is looking to go bowling this weekend with their friends.
 They search “bowling alley Newmarket” to find a place to go.
 The first few results on Google will be targeted results based on the keywords of “bowling alley” and “Newmarket”.
 The search engine will grab results that use these keywords in specific locations on their own web pages and through other forums such as Google Local Listing.
 Local business optimization is about making sure that your “bowling alley” is the first bowling alley that the client sees, that you have the most reviews, and are the closest option.
 This will make the client want to go to your bowling alley this weekend with their friends.